TongfeiLiu/CFRL-for-MCD/README.md

 ```

 ## Acknowledgement
 First of all, we would like to thank [CACD](https://ieeexplore.ieee.org/document/9357940/)'s authors for inspiring our approach and Prof. Wu for helping us.
-We also provide a redeployed Pytorch version of CACD.(code is available at this [link](https://github.com/TongfeiLiu/CACD-for-MCD).
+We also provide a redeployed Pytorch version of CACD.
+(The code is available at this [link](https://github.com/TongfeiLiu/CACD-for-MCD)).
 If this article is helpful to you, please cite [CACD](https://ieeexplore.ieee.org/document/9357940/) and [CFRL](https://ieeexplore.ieee.org/document/10891329).
 Secondly, we would like to thank Dr. Luigi Tommaso Luppino for his help in solving some comparative method problems.

 ## Contact us